 If you’d like to know more about eligibility criteria for payday loans, but don’t know where to start, you’ve come to the right place.
-Ever wondered what the absolute basic criteria are that all payday loan lenders will ask for?
+Ever wondered what the basic criteria are that most payday loan lenders will ask for?
 Or whether you can apply for a payday loan with a poor credit rating, or without a bank account?
-We’ll dive into the ins and outs of payday loan eligibility checks, as well as payday loan criteria.
+Read on as we dive into the ins and outs of payday loan eligibility checks and how they work.

 What are the minimum payday loan lending criteria?

 Most payday lenders will consider applications from a wide range of prospective borrowers, including those who might not have the most perfect credit background.
-This is great, from a consumer perspective, but there are a few minimum payday loan requirements that almost all responsible lenders will want you to meet before they’ll even look at your application:
+However, there are a few minimum payday loan requirements that almost all responsible lenders will want you to meet before they’ll even look at your application:

 Responsible lenders registered and authorised by the Financial Conduct Authority (FCA) should go a little further in applying minimum lending criteria.
 If you meet the three basic payday loan criteria, you can usually apply for a payday loan.
-However, to have a realistic chance of being approved for a payday loan, you will have to meet certain other eligibility criteria for payday loans.
+However, to have a realistic chance of being approved, you will often have to meet other eligibility criteria too.

 What else is required for a payday loan eligibility check?